amine-abdeljaoued/PoXemon/Project_Report.md

 ### Arthur Collette (Map Team, Map manager):

+This group project was overall a very challenging experience, but it thought me a lot personally.
+I really enjoyed last year’s project in CSE104 in HTML, but I found it a bit naïve and we were quickly limited by the amount of time allowed and the number of people per group.
+During these 7 weeks, I learned the basics of video game programming, something that I would like to pursue in my studies later on.

+Right from the beginning, I decided to join the map team with Benjamin and Amine.
+We first spent the first week learning about SFML and the different possibilities that it offers.
+We quickly created the first draft of a map and a moving character on it.
+We used Pokémon sprites in order to give a nice visual aspect to the game and save time for ourselves.
+I implemented the algorithm to create the map out of a tileset of sprites of 16 by 16 pixels, based on an algorithm found on the official SFML website.
+After this, I worked on the trainer movement’s and its visual appearance.
+For the trainer, we used different states like “Walking” or “Speaking” that could be switched from one to the other by the input of the player.
+After this, I worked with Amine on the dialogues of the Npcs and their speaking states.
+Using this class, I created a Shop and a pokeCenter with a seller and a doctor in them.
+These buildings are at the heart of the Pokemon games mechanics, it allows the player to buy vital consumables such as Pokeballs and to heal the Pokémon in the backpack.

+After this, I started implementing “Easter eggs” such as fishing, dying when opening the fridge, throwing a rock on a building’s window… I created illusions when entering the buildings, opening the doors of the shop and the center.
+The map started to look more “alive” with moving flowers and a lot of Npcs.

+Finally, I implemented with the help of clement the backpack and a box system to store the Pokémon after catching them.

+I realized after the winter holidays that I was committing on GitHub with a false account so most of my commits do not appear online.

+           To put in a nutshell, this project taught me how to work in such a big group in order to create a small video game.
+The atmosphere in the group was great even with all the frustration and hours of work.

 ### Maxence Dulac (PoXemon Team, PoXemon Manager):

 During this project I was part of the "PoXemon team" and throughout the duration I worked the most with Julien Luzzatto and we cooperated with the other teams of the project.